FIRE-3DV: Framework-Independent Rendering Engine for 3D Graphics using Vulkan: Introduction

 \section{Introduction}

-Interactive dynamic simulators are an accelerator for developing novel robotic control algorithms and complex systems involving humans and robots.
-Specifically, dynamic simulators are cost-effective solutions to train human operators and machine learning algorithms in a wide range of domains.
-Effective simulation frameworks for robotics are required to produce realistic visualizations of the workspace while maintaining real-time performance.
-In previous work, the Asynchronous Multi-body framework (AMBF) \cite{munawar_2019_ambf} was introduced as a general real-time dynamic simulator for robots and free bodies.
+Dynamic robotic simulators facilitate the development and testing of novel robotic control algorithms and complex systems involving humans and robots.
+In particular, interactive dynamic simulators have been used extensively as cost-effective and safe solutions to train human operators and machine learning algorithms in a wide range of domains \cite{thornblade_simulation-based_2021}.
+Simulation frameworks targeted for training applications require realistic visualizations of the workspace while maintaining real-time performance.
+In previous work, the Asynchronous Multi-Body Framework (AMBF) \cite{munawar_2019_ambf} was introduced as a general real-time dynamic simulator for robots and free bodies.
 This framework was developed by integrating several external tools, such as an extended version of CHAI-3D, BULLET-Physics, and OpenGL.
 With its flexible description format, AMBF has enabled the development of complex interactive simulations, such as an environment for learning robot-assisted surgical suturing \cite{munawar_2022_SRC} and a volumetric simulation for skull base surgery \cite{munawar_2024_volumetric_paper2}.

 Currently, AMBF rendering and computing capabilities are limited by the legacy OpenGL graphics application programming interface (API) at the core of its rendering pipeline.
-AMBF relies on OpenGL version 2.1, which was released in 2006, to perform graphics operations.
-This is significant because it severely limits AMBF's access to new developments in GPU hardware and real-time rendering that improve performance and visual fidelity \cite{fried2004proving ,agha2015role}.
-A particular limiting factor of legacy OpenGL is the lack of support for general-purpose computing on the GPU, a groundbreaking development that can greatly accelerate computationally intensive processes, such as soft-body physics simulation, ray tracing, and deep learning \cite{bailey2016computeopengl}.
+AMBF relies on OpenGL version 2.1, released in 2006, to perform graphics operations.
+This severely limits AMBF's access to new developments in GPU hardware and real-time rendering that improve performance and visual fidelity \cite{fried2004proving ,agha2015role}.
+A particular limiting factor of legacy OpenGL is the lack of support for general-purpose computing on the GPU, a groundbreaking development that can greatly accelerate computationally intensive processes, such as soft-body physics simulation, ray-tracing, and deep learning \cite{bailey2016computeopengl}.
+Other simulation engines dependent on OpenGL face similar issues and will eventually need to pivot to a modern graphics API to stay compatible and performant on modern hardware.